-A Principals Seminar was also held in July 2012, catering for 300 principals.
-Principals have already been informed about the various seminars on offer for 2013 in the planning calendar sent out in September 2012 to all schools.
-The WCED, in cooperation with the private sector also held a Principals' Seminar on values-based leadership.
+Principals have already been informed about the various seminars on offer for 2014 in the planning calendar sent out in September 2013 to all schools.

-This year, School Governing Bodies elections were held and compulsory training for all our new School Governing Bodies took place throughout the province.
+Last year, School Governing Bodies elections were held and compulsory training for all our new School Governing Bodies took place throughout the province.

-The WCED has recently developed and published guidelines for school governing bodies on how to select the best nominees for principal's posts.
+The WCED has developed and published guidelines for school governing bodies on how to select the best nominees for principals' posts.
 New governing bodies have received training on these guidelines with our circuit teams providing guidance to governing bodies on procedures and the measures they can use to assess candidates for principals' posts.